 I was at a Yankee Swap a couple of years ago and the gift that I would have loved to take home was full of homemade goodies: a cute cable knit hat, homemade apple butter and homemade granola.
-It was the gift a friend had put together, gathered from her stash of homemade items that she had been making over the past few weeks.
-“We’re doing all homemade gifts this year,” she told us.
+It was the gift a friend had put together, gathered from her stash of homemade items that she had been making over the previous few weeks.
+She told us her whole family was doing homemade gifts for Christmas.
 It got me thinking about easy homemade and edible gifts that anyone can make if you can grab a spare half hour here and there.

 I love the idea of homemade gifts and not just because I prefer to avoid the mall.

 It isn’t too late to swap baking & crafting for shopping with some of your gifts this year.
 Here are a few suggestions:

 The simplest of homemade gifts, pomanders are oranges studded with whole cloves.
 They have an old fashioned charm to them and a lovely scent that will last beyond the holiday season.

 More suggestions for simple homemade gifts that everyone will love: